The Longest Now

 Filed under:

-This is a compilation of many variants of a delicious spelling poem, titled variously “The Chaos” and “Dearest creature in creation”, by Gerard Nolst Trenité.
-It was revised steadily over the many years, though never complete.
-Trenité had a number of interesting, tricky words that he never managed to fit into the poem; he would first fit them into a line or couplet, then try to fit that into a verse, then try to place that in a suitable part of the whole.
+This is a synthesis of variants of a delicious spelling poem, titled variously “The Chaos” and “Dearest creature in creation“, by Gerard Nolst Trenité (1870-1946).
+It was revised often by the author, with no clear final version.
+Trenité collected interesting words and would fit them in over the years; first into a line or couplet, then fitting that into a verse, then changing its order as part of the whole.
+Filler text (connecting the tricky words into paragraphs) was often changed.

 Prepare your tongue, and read it out loud!